Use current environment instead of virtualenv for tox testenvs

 $ git clone https://github.com/fedora-python/tox-current-env $ cd tox-current-env $ python -m pip install -e .

-When the plugin is installed, use tox with --current-env or --print-deps-only and all the other options as usual.
+When the plugin is installed, use tox with --current-env, --print-deps-to or --print-extras-to and all the other options as usual.
 Assuming your tox is installed on Python 3.7:

 $ tox -e py37 --current-env py37 create: /home/pythonista/projects/holy-grail/tests/.tox/py37 py37 installed: ...list of packages from the current environment... py37 run-test-pre: PYTHONHASHSEED='3333333333' py37 run-test: commands... ...runs tests in current environment's Python... ___________________________________ summary ____________________________________ py37: commands succeeded congratulations :)